 I try to include as many raw fruits and vegetables in my daily diet as I possibly can.
 I like to get all of the benefits of the phytochemicals which can boost health.
 Green smoothies literally changed my life, and I now start my morning with a different blend of greens every day.
-So I end my collection of anti cancer vegan smoothies for The Thrive Alive Foundation with this delecatable fruity green smoothie.
+So I end my collection of anticancer vegan smoothies for The Thrive Alive Foundation with this delectable fruity green smoothie.

 Either way, this smoothie is delicious.